 New business owners have a lot of trouble accessing business funding from banks because they have no operating histories, no business credit score and no large assets to use as collateral.
 Owners can be judged for choosing a sector that’s considered financially risky, like retail, construction or restaurants.
 The banks are likely to reject the application or give a small fraction of the sum that’s needed.

-If you want to access funding, you should apply for a loan online here and skip that trip to the bank altogether.
+If you want to access funding, you should apply for funding online here and skip that trip to the bank altogether.
 The application process is simple.
 The response time is fast.
 You can hear back about your funding within the same day.
 And the approval rate is much higher.

 If you don’t have a lot of savings to get your business started, and you need a significant amount of help, you should look at our long-term business funding options.
 You can access up to $150,000 for a ten-year period to help you complete major goals.